antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 ---
 title: "SAP HANA on Bare Metal and SAP Application Servers on VMware on OVHcloud"
 excerpt: "This concept page demonstrates a hybrid architecture using a HGR-SAP dedicated server and VMware on OVHcloud"
-updated: 2023-03-15
+updated: 2023-07-25
 routes:
     canonical: '/pages/cloud/sap/concept-dedicated-server-and-hpc'
 ---

-**Last updated 15th March 2023**

 ## Objective

-The following concept allows you to build an architecture with a SAP HANA database up to 1.5 TB, and takes advantage of all VMware on OVHcloud features (templates, Zerto, NSX, DRS, Fault Tolerance, High Availability) for your SAP Application Servers in a single OVHcloud location or multiple OVHcloud locations.
+The following concept allows you to build an infrastructure with a SAP HANA database up to 1.5 TB, to use all VMware on OVHcloud features (templates, Zerto, NSX, DRS, Fault Tolerance, High Availability) for your SAP Application Servers in a single OVHcloud location or multiple OVHcloud locations.

 ![schema](images/concept-hybrid.png){.thumbnail}